dkermer/tutorials/content/posts/Text_and_Markup.md

 <!--more-->

+Many people who use digital research methods in academia do not have a computer science or programming background.
+But, to understand how to work with data and to take advantage of tools for collaboration and replicability, a certain base level of knowledge is useful.
+This article is my attempt to explain the minimum knowledge researchers should have about text files and the various types of markup.
+Although some content is specific to tabular data and statistical software, much is also relevant to those in the digital humanities.

+## Text Files

-In general, there are three main types of text files, based on how the text is interpreted.
-There is no specific taxonomy, this distinction is simply what I think is useful for researchers.
+In general, there are three main types of text files (those which can be read by a [text editor](https://www.computerhope.com/jargon/e/editor.htm)), based on how the text is interpreted.
+This taxonomy is simply what I think is useful for researchers.

 - **Script** - This contains the code for a programming language.
-- **Document** - For the display of text.
+- **Document** - For the display of textual documents for reading.
-- **Data** -  Structured text or numeric data.
+- **Data** -  For structured text or numeric data.

-## Markup

- Data Document and data file Text files become even more useful when combined with Markup, which  is characters that provides instructions that display things in a formatted or specialized way.
+==Data Document and data file Text files become even more useful when combined with Markup, which refers to characters that provide instructions for interpreting or displaying content in a particular way.
 Markup uses human-readable characters to specify that formatting or structure.
-Some are complex and some are simpler.
-But complexity usually allows for much more control over the output.
+Some rules and sequences are more complex and some are simpler.
+At the same time, complexity may allow for much more control over the output.==

+==Markup itself is often classified into [three types](https://en.wikipedia.org/wiki/Markup_language): presentational, procedural, and descriptive.==

-Markup is extra characters utilize a standard scheme that is interpreted by software as structure, annotation, or display instructions.
-Some people distinguish between three types of markup: presentational, procedural, and descriptive.
-For researchers, there are really just two that matter:
+==Markup is extra characters utilize a standard scheme that is interpreted by software as structure, annotation, or display instructions.==

 ### Version Control

-[Version control](http://crlionline.net/node/198) systems like Git, Mercurial, and Subversion, are much more useful when using Text Files than Binary files.
-Although it will store both types files, it can only show line-by-line changes for text files.
+[Version control](http://crlionline.net/node/198) systems like Git, Mercurial, and Subversion, are much more useful for Text Files versus Binary files.
+Although most will store both types files, one of the most useful features of such systems is the ability to show line-by-line changes between one version and the next.
+Files with markup allow for both rich or structured text and for text files.
 Thus, using a Markup file will all you to use all the benefits of a version control system.
-Comparing Microsoft Word documents can only be done inside Word.

-### Converting

-[Pandoc](https://pandoc.org/) is a software tool that specializes in converting between different markup formats.
-It is used by R Markdown, Zotero, and many text editors.
-It is commonly used to create PDF files from any of those formats by using some extensions built to work with TeX, which has to be installed separately.

-R Markdown/Knitr uses elements of TeX to produce the nicely formatted pdf documents (thus, either MiKTeX or TinyTeX must be installed on Windows computers).
+To show differences in binary files like microsoft word requires [converting it to a text format first](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes).

 ### WYSIWYG

-Many people today cannot remember  when computers could only display plain text.
+Many people cannot remember the time when computers could only display plain text.
 To control the look of the document, users would add tags or control codes--essentially markup--to indicate how the document would look once printed.
 When computer displays improved and software took advantage of it, visible markup was unneeded.
-Writers could make words bold on the screen,  and get words in bold when printed.
-These **Rich Text** or WYSIWYG editors do not show or save a markup file unless and until needed.
+Writers could make and *see* words bold on the screen, and *get* words in bold when printed--in other words "[What You See Is What You Get](https://bits.blogs.nytimes.com/2007/10/18/the-real-history-of-wysiwyg/)".
+These were thus called **Rich Text** or WYSIWYG editors and would typically save files in a binary format.

 >  "**W**hat **Y**ou **S**ee **I**s **W**hat **Y**ou **G**et" -> WYSIWYG ("wizzy-wig")

-Wanting to see the controlling markup has never gone obsolete; many writers prefer to more precisely see and control the formatting instructions.
-Markdown editors have more recently been described as "What You See Is What You *Mean*".
+The desire to see controlling markup has never become obsolete; many writers prefer to more precisely see and control such formatting instructions.
+Some poeple have described the constrast with Markup being "[What You See Is What You *Mean*](https://en.wikipedia.org/wiki/WYSIWYM)".

 ## Scripts

-***Every*** programming script, **including those for statistical software**, is saved in text format.
+*Every* programming script, **including those for statistical software**, is saved in text format.
 Thus, files of type .sps, .do, .sas, .R, .py, and .sql, can all be opened and written in any [text editor](https://www.computerhope.com/jargon/e/editor.htm).

 Programming languages are divided into **interpreted** and **compiled** languages.
 All statistical software uses interpreted languages.
 Compiled languages like C++ must be converted into binary files in order to run.
-This can vastly increase speed because the instructions have already been translated directly into computer language and do not need to be interpreted "at runtime" (while it is also following the instructions).
+This can vastly increase speed because the instructions have already been translated directly into computer language and thus do not need to be translated "at runtime" (while it is also following the instructions).

+### Editors and IDEs

-The advantage of opening a text script file in specific editors are **syntax highlighting **, which refers to the coloring that highlights different aspects of the code, and **code completion**, which helps you remember and type variable and function names.
+The advantage of opening a text script file in specific editors is **syntax highlighting **, which refers to the coloring that highlights different aspects of the code, and **code completion**, which helps you remember and type variable and function names.
 Many text editors used by programmers support highlighting for many languages and allow users to create their own.
 Notepad++, for instance, can support all the languages by installing some user-contributed files.

 Every software language has a **structure** and it is crucial to understand it.
 Being able to look at someone else's syntax and pick out the important words.
 For traditional software it is usually the first word or few words.
 For the programming langauges (R & Python), it is important to identify the functions (before parentheses)

+### Functions vs Comands

+Function-based vs command-based langauges

+There is disagreement over whether the syntax most people use with their statistical software are programming languges.

 Just like when learning a language, knowing the words is not good enough--indeed, that is what dictionaries can do.
 It is important to understand the grammar, how the words fit together.
 For example, as a consultant, it is useful for me to be able to say "Use the collapse command" or "add the detail option"